-Would you like a signed copy of Fishing Hole or Copper Creek?
-If so, send me an email at: email@example.com.
+Would you like a signed copy of Fishing Hole, Copper Creek, or Poets Pass?
+If so, send me an email at: firstname.lastname@example.org.
 In the body of the email, let me know: - which book you want - how many - the name you would like me to use when signing I'll send an invoice via PayPal and once payment is received, I'll sign and ship your books.

 Thank you very much!
 Hillary DeVisser

 Fishing Hole Synopsis: The old saying might be that you can’t go home again, but Jesse Fraser was well past the point in her life where she was going to be told what she could and couldn’t do.

 With the ink on her divorce papers barely dry, she loaded her sons, their belongings and headed south towards home, away from her toxic ex-husband.
 She was more than ready to get back to the small town where she was raised.
 Cornfields, gentle hills and the welcoming faces of her parents reassured her that she had made the right choice.
 Jesse looked forward to giving her sons a chance to experience a slower pace and a fresh start.
 What she hadn’t planned on was the rush of memories and the intense pull of the arms of her old high school flame, Levi Murray.

 While Jesse wasn’t sure that her life needed any new complications, one thing was certain; Levi wasn’t alone in thinking Jesse was a welcome addition back in their hometown.
 Cole Green, a man as intense as he was sexy, had other ideas on how Jesse should be welcomed home.